-Indigenous communities are facing threats to their culture but also to their land and one of the biggest challenges is fracking starting to happen in the Kimberley.
+Indigenous communities are facing threats to their culture but also to their land and, according to Robert, one of the biggest challenges is fracking starting to happen in the Kimberley.

 Robert Dann says, “What Roogenic is doing with us is actually starting to empower us and starting to show the government what we can do with native harvest, and keep a sustainable income, but also to give back to Australia.”

 Roogenic is proudly Australian and our products play an active role in supporting Indigenous communities and their elders, providing them with a sustainable income but also strengthening connection to culture.
 This helps the elders in their journey to pass down the knowledge and wisdom to the younger generation.